 Robinson has consistently believed that Douglas County's future quality of life can only be increased with a focus on economic development involving innovation, industry, and investment as well as housing policy.
 Robinson writes and publishes policy papers on various housing and financial topics that extend solutions toward national issues.

-Commissioner Robinson possesses 22 years of business experience, currently operating as CEO of Archie Mae, a housing advocacy and capital markets firm.
-Prior to that, he served as Senior Vice President of Strategic Pricing at Wachovia within its $4B commercial banking group that encompassed business banking, regional banking, corporate banking, commercial real estate and treasury services.
+Commissioner Robinson possesses 27 years of business experience, currently operating as CEO of Archie Mae, a housing advocacy and capital markets firm.
+Prior to that, he served as Senior Vice President of Strategic Pricing at Wachovia within its $4 billion commercial banking group that encompassed business banking, regional banking, corporate banking, commercial real estate and treasury services.
 Robinson also sits on the board of a homeless prevention center, Caring for Others, as well as the Bronner Business Institute.

 In addition, Robinson instructs students on Entrepreneurship, Business Analysis and Strategic Management at the J. Mack Robinson College of Business at Georgia State University where he also earned a Bachelor of Business Administration (Marketing) and Masters in Management (Strategic Planning).
 He is writing his first book and is about to launch a radio and cable series.
 Robinson also serves as a proud father of his two sons, 21-year-old Kelly Jr, and 18-year-old Christopher.

 DOUGLAS COUNTY BOC VICE CHAIR HONORED WITH 2019 TRAILBLAZER AWARD (Read more...)|

 Facts & Figures 2019 (PDF format - designed for 11x17 landscape)

 |To view PDF files, Download Adobe Acrobat Reader|